jmsv/l293d/README.md

    'motor1' is what we're calling the motor.
 You can call it whatever you want, for example `wheel_motor`, `london_eye` or `evil_avocado`.

-   The numbers correspond to which GPIO pins are connected to L293D pins 1, 2 and 7 repectively: the pins we set up in [Hardware Setup](#hardware-setup).
+   The numbers correspond to which GPIO pins are connected to L293D pins 1, 2 and 7 respectively: the pins we set up in [Hardware Setup](#hardware-setup).

 3. ### Control motors